MichaelCurrin/code-cookbook/recipes/version-control/git/branches.md

 ```

 Finally, push your changes and bring the main changes into to the feature branch.
 The feature branch should have a small diff when viewed in a PR.

+Alternatively, take your feature branch and split it off as another feature branch, remove the pieces you don't want, then merge the branch back to main.